 The remainder of the first-class amenities and IFE haven’t changed in a while.
 The seats still feature a 16.5-inch IFE screen that’s beginning to show its age.
 These screens were quite good when they were originally launched, but a lot has changed since then.

-Even though the screen may not be great, I was guaranteed to get a great sound experience, since each first-class seat had a pair of Bose QuietComfort 35s attached to the seat.
+Even though the screen may not be great, I was guaranteed to get a very good sound experience, since each first-class seat had a pair of Bose QuietComfort 35s attached to the seat.